 Donations made through the annual Danny Rainis Memorial Softball Game will directly impact students who wish to attend a Archbishop Molloy High School's sports camps but face economic hardships.
 A portion of all gifts includes tuition for one incoming freshman every four years and will support that student throughout their time at Molloy.

 This scholarship benefits deserving, well-rounded students who may have a financial need.

 Lt.
 Robert Regan Memorial Scholarship

 Four-year scholarship awarded to incoming freshmen annually.
 The scholarship is largely based on financial need.

 Provides Molloy with critical support for currently enrolled students undergoing extraordinary hardships by means of emergency grants.

 Candidates for this scholarship demonstrate a financial need, while preference is given to students already attending Molloy.
 Students must also be involved in extra-curricular activities or community service programs.

 The Louis Rossi Memorial Scholarship

-This scholarship was established in loving memory of the late Mr. Louis Rossi, father of Robert '81 and Thomas '78.
+Need-based scholarship established in loving memory of the late Mr. Louis Rossi, father of Robert '81 and Thomas '78.

 The Robert Scandole Memorial Scholarship